OneBusAway/onebusaway-android/FAQ.md

 ### I did a backup via "Settings->Save to storage" - where is it located on my SD card?

  You might need to do a little hunting to find the backup using a File Manager app, or connect the device to your computer and browse the folder structure.

-It should be under the folder `OBA Backups`, with the file name `db.backup`.
+In OBA v2.9.3 and lower, it should be under the folder `OBA Backups`, with the file name `db.backup`.

+In OBA V2.9.4 and higher, it should be under your Documents folder, with the file name `OneBusAway.backup`.
+Note that sometimes devices have more than one Documents folder.

 This could be on the SD card on your device, or on internal storage on your device, depending on your Android version and device manufacturer (it's complicated).

  Note that you'll need to put it in the same folder on a new device to be able to "Restore backup" in the app.
+If you need to load a v2.9.3 backup on v2.9.4, you'll need to rename the from `db.backup` to `OneBusAway.backup` and put it in the Documents folder.

 ### The blue dot on the map for my location isn't accurate - it's a few blocks away from my real position